 The Dirty Linen Night usually follows the White Linen Night on the second Saturday in August.
 It’s similar in format, though looser in structure and spanning more territory.
 Although Dirty Linen Night does riff off White Linen Night, it wasn’t created to compete with the Warehouse District event but to promote the many galleries and shops of Royal Street.

 The multi-block party takes over the 200-1000 blocks of Royal Street and some cross streets and adjoining areas in the French Quarter, including Jackson Square and Dutch Alley.
 About 40 galleries are expected to participate again this year, plus a number of shops and restaurants.

 The Red Dress Run, always held on the second Saturday of August, isn’t exclusive to New Orleans, but the local participants take it up a notch by costuming on top of wearing their best and/or most outlandish red dress, regardless of gender.
 This is an annual fundraiser run for local charities organized by hashing groups (adults-only, non-competitive social running clubs) all over the world.

-The incomparable Southern Decadence festival (August 29 – September 2) is traditionally held on the Labor Day weekend.
+The incomparable Southern Decadence festival is traditionally held on Labor Day weekend.
 It started as a going-away party in the early 70s but is now considered the fifth-largest event in New Orleans.
 This massive four-day festival celebrates LGBTQA+ culture and attracts participants from all over the world.
 Just like every year, most activities will be centered in and around the French Quarter, with lots of block parties and dance parties at bars and clubs on Bourbon Street, plus two parades.